yusufaine/tp/docs/DeveloperGuide.md

 *Actor: User*

 **Guarantees**
-1. Recipe will be added to a new or existing list of recipes only if the name, portion, ingredients, steps and tags are valid
+1. Recipe will be added to a new or existing list of recipes only if the name, servingSize, ingredients, steps and tags are valid

 **MSS**
 1. User requests to add recipes